 A characteristic that is claimed to define an entire species must be possessed by every single member of that species, something that is clearly not true of our much-vaunted ability to reason.
-That this obvious falsehood has been so widely repeated is evidence, not of our rationality, but of our imitative nature.
-Those who spend the greatest amount of time in deliberate reasoning are those who greatly admire famous reasoning creatures like Socrates, Plato, and Aristotle, along with their legion of philosophical and intellectual imitators.
+That this obvious falsehood has been so widely repeated is evidence, not of our rationality, but of our imitative nature, since those who spend the greatest amount of time in deliberate reasoning are those who greatly admire famous reasoning creatures like Socrates, Plato, and Aristotle, along with their legion of philosophical and intellectual imitators.

-Aristotle’s widely-imitated definition would have been more useful if the activity of reasoning had proved itself to be a sure guide to discovering or arriving at the truth.
+Aristotle’s widely-repeated definition would have been more useful if the activity of reasoning had proved itself to be a sure guide to discovering or arriving at the truth.
 But reason has shown itself to be a wayward guide that has beguiled, deceived, and misled many a devoted reasoner into a very large number of false paths and dead ends.
 Innumerable are the mistakes that have been made by the admirers of these ancient Greek philosophers, including even the most celebrated among them.
 Furthermore, it is usually not possible, solely by the criterion of reason, to determine which of two or more alternative statements is true.
-To do this, we must have recourse to the real world, and not remain confined, like a silly little puppy that delights in chasing its own tail, in the imaginary and artificial logical world that is sometimes created by our too-fertile brains.
+To do this, we must have recourse to the real world, and not remain confined, like a silly puppy that delights in chasing its own tail, in the imaginary and artificial logical world that is sometimes created by our too-fertile brains.
 Even in Aristotle’s many writings, we find numerous examples of, not necessarily faulty reasoning, but of incorrect conclusions that are logically derived from mistaken premises or incomplete information about the world.
 This single fact – that Aristotle’s many admirers have failed to deduce from this disparity between his widely-imitated method and the results obtained by it that reason is not always the best guide to discovering the truth – clearly shows that we human beings most certainly are not rational creatures.

 The common assumption that someone who knows how to reason is less likely to make mistakes about the world in general, and about human relationships in particular, is not always justified.
 For who among us, when we are troubled or unsure about which course of action we should take, would seek the advice of a philosopher?

-Although some people have claimed there are some other animals that exhibit a behaviour which they would call laughter, it does not serve the same function as laughter does in our case, which is to make us feel embarrassed at a failure to imitate those we see around us and change our behaviour so that it matches theirs.
-As in other cases, we should be wary of anthropomorphizing other animals, a very common tendency that is due, in large part, to the prevalence of fables and stories in which human characteristics and behaviours are attributed to them.
+Although some people have claimed there are some other animals that exhibit a behaviour which they would call laughter, it does not serve the same function that laughter does in our case, which is to make us feel embarrassed at a failure to imitate those we see around us and change our behaviour so that it matches theirs.
+As in other cases, we should be wary of anthropomorphizing other animals, a very common tendency that is due, in large part, to the prevalence of fables and stories in which human characteristics and behaviours are carelessly attributed to them.